February 5, 2021

 The extensive practice appraisal offered by PTS breaks down the current value of the practice and where the practice needs to go before the sale.
 The appraisal uses the most effective method of calculating your practice’s worth by looking at both attributes and challenges and how they have impacted the success of the practice.
 Best of all, PTS can perform these services at no charge with no commitment obligation.

 Whether you’re planning to put your investments toward retirement or another investment, you’ll want to ensure a smooth and lucrative transition.
 A prospectus breaks down the facts to ensure business owners are making an educated decision on their largest asset, which is when the work has just begun.

 PTS offers a complimentary prospectus to assess the true value of your practice and which options are available.
-While many brokers say practice value is as simple as 70% of collections, it also includes applying a multiplier (including location of the practice, type of building practice is in, office itself, longevity of doctor and staff, procedures performed) to a three-year weighted average of collections, seller’s discretionary earnings, and earnings before interest, taxes, depreciation, and amortization.
+While many brokers say practice value is as simple as 70% of collections, it also includes applying a multiplier (including location of the practice, type of building practice is in, office itself, longevity of doctor and staff, and procedures performed) to a three-year weighted average of collections, seller’s discretionary earnings (SDE), and earnings before interest, taxes, depreciation, and amortization (EBITDA).
 And unlike other dental practice brokers, PTS doesn’t just sign with dentists to get the necessary information for you to make the right decision.